Kyle Brown (rugby union, born 2002): Early career

 Brown attended Feilding High School where he played for their first XV.
 After leaving school, he joined up with the Hurricanes academy, representing the NZ Barbarians in 2020 and their U20s side in 2021.
-He plays his club rugby for the Feilding Old Boys.
+He plays his club rugby for Feilding.

 Professional career

 Brown has represented in the National Provincial Championship since 2023, being named in the squad for the 2025 Bunnings NPC.
 In 2025, he moved abroad to represent the for the 2025 Major League Rugby season.
 He was named in the squad for the 2026 Super Rugby Pacific season.